 BPA also manages a web-based project contracting tool, CBFish.org, which contains annual reports of BPA funded projects, several of which submit their data to the StreamNet Data Store, CAP Fish HLI, and/or as a time-series (trends).
-To secure access to these supporting project documents that contain information on how data are collected and analyzed, StreamNet PSMFC staff worked with the CBF&W Librarian to provide library URLs to those documents submitted along with a data set.
+To secure access to these supporting project documents that contain information on how data are collected and analyzed, StreamNet PSMFC staff provide the CBF&W Librarian with these documents and the library provided stable Library URLs for those documents submitted along with a data set.
 Library URLs for other documents associated with a data set are also being provided.